isabelcosta/testing-tiny-proxy/README.md

 ## Test

 You may have to test this in root mode.
-My tests were made with a Debian machine....
-[TODO]
+My tests were made using virtual machines using Debian GNU/Linux 8.9 (jessie).

 ### Architecture

 ![architecture-image](TinyProxyExp.png)

-The test consists of 4 virtual machines within the same network...
-[TODO]
+The test consists of 4 virtual machines within the same network.

 ### IPs